 - Some women have tried and failed to start a family for many years, despite there being no medical reason as to why they are unable to conceive.

 The chances are that the person who you could help falls into one of these categories.
-If you decide that you would like to donate eggs with Altrui, we will usually tell you the reason why your help is so desperately needed and how long the couple has been trying for a baby.
-This knowledge often makes your donation very special and personal.
+If you decide that you would like to go through with egg donation with Altrui, we will usually tell you the reason why your help is so desperately needed and how long the couple has been trying for a baby.
+This knowledge often makes your egg donation process very special and personal.

 You might like to read what one of our recipients said about finding an egg donor under: “What it feels like to find an egg donor.”